yihui/yihui.org/content/knitr/options.md

 -   `results`: (`'markup'`; character) Controls how to display the text results.
     Note that this option only applies to normal text output (not warnings, messages, or errors).
-The possible values are:
+The possible values are as follows:

     -   `markup`: Mark up text output with the appropriate environments depending on the output format.
 For example, for R Markdown, if the text